-Sir Elton John turns 75 years old today.
+Sir Elton John is now 75 years old.

 Since the massive success of “Your Song” in 1970, John’s amazing legacy boasts selling 300 million records and releasing 30 albums that doesn’t include live albums or compilations.
 Additionally, he has also earned five Grammys, five Brit Awards, a Tony, an Academy Award and a Golden Globe.